 3. Alias Hook

 Alias Hook is an adult book on Hook’s back story and life.
-But it’s got a lot of fairy magic in here, a little tiny bit of mermaids, lots of detail into how Peter Pan and Captain Hook came to be and his whole back story.
+But it’s got a lot of fairy magic in here, a tiny bit of mermaids, lots of detail into how Peter Pan and Captain Hook came to be and his whole back story.
 This one does take a little bit longer to get through.
 The story is a little bit richer in words and writing because it’s an adult book with a little sexual content.
 So keep that in mind if you have a younger age.
 Also, the book cover is excellent.

 Author: Lisa Jensen